IEAWindTask37/windIO/README.md

 ## Documentation

+The online documentation can be accessed here <https://windio.readthedocs.io/>

 An IEA technical report is in preparation.
-In the meanwhile, see local documentation in the `docs`-directory or access the online version at <https://windio.readthedocs.io/>

 ## Example and unit testing